The Karachi Electric Supply Corporation was established on September 13th, 1913, as the answer to the power needs of Karachi.

 As Pakistan became a reality, Karachi saw a sudden surge in population and power demand also increased rapidly.

-KESC was nationalized by the Government of Pakistan in order to facilitate the much needed investment in its infrastructure.
+Government of Pakistan nationalized KESC in order to facilitate the much needed investment in its infrastructure.

 1953 – 1980: